 Round 3: Connectivity and Speed

 Both Bluetooth and other wireless technology operate over radio frequency.
 Bluetooth operates specifically in the 2.4 to 2.8 GHz range, while other operators have a wider span.
 While the original Bluetooth devices occasionally experienced some interference and pickup problems within their range, newer devices no longer have this problem.
 There is really no difference between operating within the Bluetooth range and all others, as this is just what each has been assigned.

 You’ve probably deduced as much from what we’ve written so far, but Bluetooth devices are much more adept at pairing with a wider range of gadgets at once.
 Our Go!2 Wireless Bluetooth Mobile Keyboard, for instance, can be easily paired with your laptop and tablet as well as your PS2 or Smart TV.
 In fact, wherever there is a Bluetooth receiver, the Go!2 can be paired.
 How’s that for adaptability?

 While every user will have their unique preferences, at Goldtouch we believe wholeheartedly in the convenience of Bluetooth technology.
-Just remember: when you buy a Bluetooth wireless device from us, you will have to order a dongle separately.
-Should you have any questions about this technology or anything else about the accessories you buy from us, just drop us a line at 1-855-633-3138.
+Just remember: when you buy a Bluetooth wireless device from us, you will have to order a dongle separately if your computer does not have Bluetooth.
+Should you have any questions about this technology or anything else about the accessories you buy from us, email firstname.lastname@example.org.
 We’re always ready to help!